ANANDHU-BIJU/HUMAN-CENTRIC-HOME-ASSISTANT-ROBOT/README.md

 This project is an ongoing development of an intelligent and interactive home assistant robot.
-The goal is to build a human-aware robotic assistant using Raspberry Pi and ESP32, capable of vision-based interaction, expressive motion, and embedded system control.
+The goal is to build a human-aware robotic assistant using Raspberry Pi and ESP32, capable of vision-based interaction, expressive motion, and embedded system integration.

 ## Current Focus